 It’s easy to think the only way to become fitter, stronger or more powerful is to beast yourself on the Wattbike - day in, day out.
 High intensity sessions are tough workouts designed to push your body beyond its comfort zone, and the rewards speak for themselves when you see the results of a 20-minute test or your latest time on a local climb.

 As you get fitter, chasing those gains becomes harder and it’s difficult to know how much training to do.
 Pushing yourself to the very limit every day might seem like the only way you can improve.
-However, this can cause a common problem for dedicated athletes of all abilities: overtraining.
+However, this can cause a common problem for dedicated endurance athletes of all abilities: overtraining.

 The result?
 Often, it will feel like you’ve lost some sharpness in your performance or it will feel more difficult than normal to hit those peak numbers at high intensities.
-Some of the more concerning symptoms can be poor sleep, tiredness, injuries and weight fluctuations.
+Some of the more concerning signs and symptoms can be poor sleep, tiredness, injuries and weight fluctuations.